Low Water Conditions

 On January 9, 2023, CVC downgraded The Level 2 Low Water Condition to a Level 1 Low Water Condition.

-CVC canceled Level 1 Low Water Conditions and confirmed Normal Water Conditions on February 6, 2023
+CVC cancelled Level 1 Low Water Conditions and confirmed Normal Water Conditions on February 6, 2023.

 Low Water Messages

-When drought conditions are possible or occuring, we post it on our homepage.
+When drought conditions are possible or occurring, we post it on our homepage.

 Conditions are within normal limits.